petrikaj/lappaa/README.md

 ## What is Lappaa?

-**Lappaa** is an iOS and iPadOS app that transforms voice recordings and audio into eye-catching, captioned social videos.
+**Lappaa** is an iOS and iPadOS app that transforms voice recordings, videos and audio into eye-catching, captioned social videos.
 It is built for musicians, artists, DJs, podcasters, and anyone who wants their audio to be seen on social media or chats.

 Raw audio is invisible.
 Post a voice memo or a music snippet without wrapping it in something visual, and it disappears into the feed.
 Lappaa fixes that by turning your audio into a video that moves, reads, and gets watched — entirely on your device, with zero uploads to the cloud.

-Record a quick voice note or import an existing audio file, apply your custom user-saved visual template (in 9:16, 1:1, or 16:9), add auto-captions, and export to Instagram, TikTok, WhatsApp, or any messaging app in seconds.
+Record a quick voice note or video, or import an existing media file, apply your custom user-saved visual template (in 9:16, 1:1, or 16:9), add auto-captions, and export to Instagram, TikTok, Youtube, WhatsApp, or any messaging app in seconds.
 No desktop editing required.
 That's Lappaa.

-Lappaa bridges the gap between raw audio and visual social platforms.
+Lappaa bridges the gap between raw media and visual social platforms.
 It gives you the casual, low-effort feel of sending a voice memo, combined with the highly visual, captioned aesthetic required for modern social media feeds.

 > *"Stop sending invisible audio.
 Your voice deserves to be seen."*